 Prof Stebbing is still permitted to provide care, however it’s not known if he will be fired until the end of the investigation.

 Despite the allegations, which are ethical rather than criminal, many of Prof Stebbing’s clients have defended the surgeon’s practices and said the investigation has caused them “huge distress”.
 This includes New Zealand businessman Douglas Myers, who died in April, but had previously said he would take legal action against the HCA if they expelled the surgeon.
 Prof Stebbing denies any wrongdoing.

 Linda Millband, national lead lawyer of the clinical negligence team, said: “Prof Stebbing has built a reputation as a ‘last chance’ for many suffering with terminal cancer.
-However, it appears there are questions around the ethics of giving patients false hope.
+However, it appears there are questions whether his approach gives patients false hope.

-“The practices of those working in private healthcare have been under the spotlight lately, particularly following the conviction of disgraced breast cancer surgeon Ian Paterson.
+“The practices of those working in private healthcare have been under the spotlight lately.
 Thompsons Solicitors is campaigning to make sure that the lawful and ethical treatment of patients always comes before profits.

 “We will continue to monitor this investigation and our medical negligence specialists are here to advise anyone who has concerns about Professor Stebbing’s treatment.”

 Concerned about negligent medical treatment or diagnoses?
 Talk to us for advice and support today.

 Our discrete and compassionate medical negligence solicitors are experienced in the full range of medical injury claims, and will work with you to establish whether you have a medical negligence compensation claim.